Lumi-supercomputer/LUMI-training-materials/docs/2day-20241210/05-SoftwareStacks.md

 </figure>

 Installing software this way is **99% equivalent to an installation in the central software tree**.
 The application is compiled in exactly the same way as we would do and served from Lustre file systems in both cases.
-The one difference is that the central software stack is on all 4 Lustre filesystem for availability reasons if one of the file systems is taken down for maintanence (and a bit for performance reasons as executable and shared library loading for a big multi-node job will likely be spread across 4 filesystems),
+The one difference is that the central software stack is on all 4 hard disk based Lustre filesystem for availability reasons if one of the file systems is taken down for maintanence (and a bit for performance reasons as executable and shared library loading for a big multi-node job will likely be spread across 4 filesystems),